Book2009/FE-NOC/README.md

 To help you better understand what I'm explaining, you can [click here](https://youtu.be/qQTfzTyW7DM) to view the video we created.

-## Open Challenge rounds
+## Open Challenge round

 In this round, our robot must complete three(3) laps on the track with random placements of the inside track walls within 3 minutes.

-- #### **The strategy**
+### **The strategy**

-In this Open Challenge rounds, the robot will use the ultrasonic to measure the distance of the robot from the outer wall.
+In this Open Challenge round, the robot will use the ultrasonic to measure the distance of the robot from the outer wall.
 The robot will use the color sensor to check the line color.
 If the first color is red, the robot will turn right, and if it’s blue, the robot will turn left(because if the robot has to turn right, it will detect the red line first, and if it has to turn left, it will detect the blue line first, using different color sensors for detecting each line color).
 Every time, the robot will check how many times it has crossed the first line.
 It will count 12 lines(1 round = 4 lines), and after that, it will walk with the timer that we set until the time we set runs out.

 <p align="center">
 If the first line is red